Setting Realistic Goals: Using a Bullet Journal to Track Your Goals

 I don’t really give myself deadlines for every goal because I work on them throughout the year.
 The ones that are most important to me, I put a start date and re-evaluate monthly.
 I leave a lot of space next to the goal to make notes and to add reminders as needed.

 One of the things I write next to each goal is the “why” related to it.
 Why is this a goal for me?
 The “why" is a reminder of the reason that the goal was important to being with.
 To me, it is just as important as the goal itself.
 It is the motivating factor for accomplishing the goal.
 I think that if you forget your "why" the goal becomes less important in the long run.

 I review where I am with my goals at least twice a month, but usually more than that and make notes about where I am.
 This keeps me on track and reminds me of what I set out to do for the year.
 I have to say that every day, things change and stuff comes up so the list is fluid for sure, which is what makes setting goals in this manner so much more attainable.

 You are not bound in your mind to “lose 10 pounds by March” or “exercise 6 times a week”… Statements like that cause more negativity in your life if/when the resolution is not attained.

 On my goal list it would say “lose some weight” and I keep track of the weight I am losing or “exercise regularly” instead of locking myself into 6 days of exercise.
-Life is hectic enough without feeling worse about not keeping your resolutions.
+Life is hectic enough without feeling worse about not reaching your goals in a specific timeframe.